 |NHS England||GP IT now falls under NHS England for budgetary control.
 There are also a mixture of legacy arrangements in place with the providers for ongoing services.|

 |Northumbria Healthcare NHS Foundation Trust||Payroll|

-The Governing Body ensures that Thas appropriate arrangements in place to exercise its functions effectively,…
+The Governing Body ensures that appropriate arrangements are in place to exercise its functions effectively, efficiently…

 As a Clinical Commissioning Group, NHS North Cumbria CCG is a membership organisation made up of GP member practices.
 In…